davidusb-geek/emhass/README.md

 - `def_start_timestep` for the timestep as from which each deferrable load is allowed to operate (if you don't want the deferrable load to use the whole optimization timewindow).

 - `def_end_timestep` for the timestep before which each deferrable load should operate (if you don't want the deferrable load to use the whole optimization timewindow).

+- `def_current_state` Pass this as a list of booleans (True/False) to indicate the current deferrable load state.
+This is used internally to avoid incorrectly penalizing a deferrable load start if a forecast is run when that load is already running.

 - `treat_def_as_semi_cont` to define if we should treat each deferrable load as a semi-continuous variable.